Alignment and Comparison of Directed Networks via Transition Couplings of Random Walks: NetOTC

 {\bf Difference measure for networks.} The solution of the NetOTC problem yields the minimizing value $\rho(G_1, G_2)$ of the expected cost, and the associated optimal transition plan $(X^*,Y^*)$.
 The minimum cost $\rho(G_1, G_2)$ measures the difference between $G_1$ and $G_2$ and can be utilized for network comparison tasks.
 For undirected networks with the same vertex set, $\rho( \cdot, \, \cdot)$ is a metric if the cost function is a metric (see Proposition \ref{prop:gotcismetric}).

 .1in

 {\bf Vertex alignment.} The optimal transport plan $(X^*, Y^*)$ itself provides soft, probabilistic alignments of the vertices and edges of $G_1$ and $G_2$ based on the joint distribution of pairs in the coupled chain.
 The vertex alignment $\pi_{\text{v}}$ produced by NetOTC is derived from the stationary distribution of the optimal transport plan $(X^*, Y^*)$, which is the distribution of the pair $(X_0^*, Y_0^*)$.
-For $u \in U$ and $v \in V$ define the vertex alignment
+The vertex alignment is defined by

 One may define probabilistic vertex alignments in a similar manner for other OT-based network comparison methods (see Section \ref{sec:graph_isomorphism} and \ref{sec:sbm_alignment}).

 .1in